DatabayAG/his_in_one_proxy/UPDATE.md

     php src/Database/DBUpdate.php

-This will create three tables, please ensure to configure your participants in the table "participants" in your database.
+This will create three new tables, please ensure to configure your participants in the table "participants" in your database.

 To use the local ecs implementation you have to create a ".htpasswd" file and configure your nginx accordingly, you find an example bellow: